Pikman1210/Basic-Discord-Bot/README.md

  To add new commands, use the reference file and create a new .js file with the command's name.
 Then change the name and description of the new export.
  Ta da!
 You've added a new command.
 Now you just need the code to execute.

+ To invite your bot, go to OAuth2 of your discord application.
+Then select bot at the bottom then select the permissions you want.
+ Then copy that, and replace "your invite here" in invite.js with that.